petergridge/irrigation_component_v2/README.md

 Only one program or zone can run at a time to prevent multiple solenoids being activated.
 If program start times result in an overlap the running program will be stopped.

+Manually starting a program by turning the switch on will not evaluate the rain sensor, as there is an assumption that there is an intent to run the program or zone.

 The solution is two custom components implemeting new switch platform types:
 * irrigationprogram - to represent a program
   - The irrigation entity stores the last run day.